 When moving to another school, please notify our school office as soon as possible.
 We will need to know your new address and the name of the new school/district.
 Please give our staff at least a one-week minimum notice in order to have all the proper documents prepared.
-Students need to turn in all library books, classroom books, school-issued device (if applicable), and clear all outstanding obligations such as meal account loans and lost/damaged library/classroom books, before they are released.
-Parent/Guardian will sign and pick up a release packet afterschool on the last day of school.
-This packet is to be given to the new school.
-For those transferring out of State or to a private school, the release packet will include copies of all report cards, test scores, health card and birth certificate.
+Students need to turn in all library books, classroom books, school-issued devices (if applicable), and clear all outstanding obligations, such as meal account loans and lost/damaged library/classroom books, before they are released.
+A parent/guardian will sign and pick up a release packet afterschool on the last day of school.
+This packet is to be given to the new school unopened.
+For those transferring out-of-state or to a private school, the release packet will include copies of all report cards, test scores, and health records.
 No other school records will be mailed from Kalei'opu'u Elementary School.

-GEOGRAPHIC EXCEPTIONS
+GEOGRAPHIC EXCEPTION

-In Hawaii, the residence of the legal guardians of a child determines which public school the child is required to attend.
+In Hawai'i, the residence of the legal guardians of a child determines which public school the child is required to attend.
 Each school has an enrollment boundary.
-When the parents (or legal guardians) prefer to send their child to another public school, a Request for Geographic Exception form must be submitted to the home school and approved by the receiving school before enrolling the child.
+When the parents/guardians prefer to send their child to another public school, a Request for Geographic Exception form must be submitted to the home school and approved by the receiving school before enrolling the child.
 Approval by the principal of the receiving school is determined by the reason(s) listed on the request form.
 Early submission of the request is encouraged.